 Healthy Back Tip 3: Getting proper rest

 When it comes to becoming the best athlete you can be, or simply maximizing your strength and fitness, it’s not all about how many reps you can do or how far you can run.
 It’s also about taking care of your body in other ways—namely, learning to rest well so it can properly repair and protect itself from injury.

 “Becoming an Olympic-caliber athlete takes a calculated approach to training and recovery,” said Van Winkles.
 “And sleep is one of the most important parts of that equation.”

 The website spoke to six current and former Olympians about rest, all of whom emphasized trying to get a good night’s sleep—and adding in power naps, too.

 “When I sleep well, my mind is sharp and it’s easy to focus,” U.S. beach volleyball Olympian Phil Dalhausser told them.
 “On a bad night’s sleep my brain feels foggy and I have a tough time focusing.
 Sleep is very important for muscle recovery.
 I find that if I’m not sleeping well I tend to be a little sorer the next day.”

 Poor eating habits can make you feel lazy and lethargic.
-This can lead to a lack of physical activity, which can then lead to extra weight, put extra stress on your back, and impact everything from your posture to your heart health.
+This can lead to a lack of physical activity, leading to extra weight, putting extra stress on your back, and impacting everything from your posture to your heart health.